 - Scale: What looks dense at one scale may not be dense at another.
 A sponge looks dense from afar, but close up it is clear that it has low density.

 - Uniformity: Density is a property of matter itself, so if the objects are of uniform composition, their density must be the same, regardless of color or texture.
-However, the perception might still be different.
+That said, the perception might still be different.

 Practical Examples and Case Studies